 Any person taking prescription drugs or over-the-counter medication is personally responsible for ensuring that while taking such drugs or medications, he or she is not a safety risk to themselves and others while on University property, while driving a University or privately owned vehicle, or while otherwise engaged in University business.
 It is illegal to misuse prescription medication, i.e. continue to use medication when the prescription is no longer valid, use prescribed drugs contrary to the prescription, and give or sell prescribed drugs to another person.
 Misusing prescription drugs can result in conviction with jail time.

 The University of Michigan is a smoke-free campus.
 Combustible tobacco use is prohibited on all campus owned property, facilities and in University owned vehicles.
-Additionally, electronic cigarettes, e-cigarettes, electronic nicotine delivery systems or any other lit smoking device (a) are expressly prohibited (i) on the premises of the U-M Health System, University of Michigan Dental School and the University Health Service and (ii) in the seated locations of Michigan Stadium and (b) are prohibited in University Housing facilities as set forth in the Community Living at Michigan guidelines.
-Please refer to http://www.hr.umich.edu/smokefree/ for more information.
+Additionally, electronic cigarettes, e-cigarettes, Juul electronic nicotine delivery systems or any other lit smoking device (a) are expressly prohibited (i) on the premises of the U-M Health System, University of Michigan Dental School and the University Health Service and (ii) in the seated locations of Michigan Stadium and (b) are prohibited in University Housing facilities as set forth in the Community Living at Michigan guidelines.
+Please refer to https://smokefree.umich.edu/ for more information.

 The University of Michigan uses evidenced-based strategic interventions, collaboration, innovation and the incorporation of the wellness dimensionsto reduce harmful consequences of alcohol and other drug use.